priceloop/priceloop-api-python/README.md

 # priceloop-api

-Connect your your Priceloop Data through our API.
+Connect to your Priceloop Data through our API.

 ## Requirements.